ignite/cli/docs/guide/interchange/04-creating-order-books.md

 }
 ```

-On the target chain when an IBC packet is recieved, the module should check whether a book already exists, if not, create a new buy order book for specified denoms.
+When an IBC packet is received on the target chain, the module must check whether a book already exists.
+If not, then create a buy order book for the specified denoms.

 ```go
 // x/dex/keeper/create_pair.go